Mario-RC/dstc11_track4_robust_multilingual_metrics/README.md

 This research project is supported in part by a grant from Amazon to Alexander Rudnicky, Carnegie Mellon University.

+Thanks to Karthik Ganesan, Sarik Ghazarian, James Hagerty, Zhang Chen and Alex Rudnicky for developing the baseline model as part of the challenge tasks.

-This work is supported by the European Commission through Project ASTOUND (101071191 — HORIZON-EIC-2021-PATHFINDERCHALLENGES-01)
+This work is supported by the European Commission through Project ASTOUND (101071191 — HORIZON-EIC-2021-PATHFINDERCHALLENGES-01).

 ![alt text](./img/Logo_EC.png)

 # References